-Revision of Financial Statements
+Revision of Previously Issued Statements of Cash Flows

-During the preparation of the Annual Report on Form 10-K for the year ended April 30, 2016, the Company determined that an inappropriate statutory tax rate was used to value deferred tax liabilities related to certain assets purchased in the Acquisition as of April 1, 2014.
-This resulted in an understatement of "Deferred income taxes, net" and "Goodwill", as of April 30, 2015, and an overstatement of "Provision for (benefit from) income taxes" and an understatement of "Net income (loss)" for the year ended April 30, 2015.
-The Company assessed the materiality of the misstatement in accordance with SEC Staff Accounting Bulletin No. 99, Materiality, and concluded that this misstatement was not material to the Company's Consolidated Financial Statements for the prior periods and that amendments of previously filed reports were therefore not required.
-However, the Company determined that the impact of the corrections would be too significant to record during fiscal 2016.
-As such, the revision for the correction is reflected in the 2015 financial information in this Form 10-K filing.
-Disclosure of the revised amounts will also be reflected in future filings containing the applicable periods.
+During the preparation of the Annual Report on Form 10-K for the year ended April 30, 2017, the Company determined that cash flows related to payments of working capital settlements were inappropriately classified as financing activities in the Consolidated Statements of Cash Flows for the fiscal years ended April 30, 2016 and 2015.
+This resulted in understatements of "Cash used in investing activities" (specifically the line item "Acquisitions of businesses, net of cash acquired") and "Cash provided by financing activities" (specifically the line item "Cash paid for contingent consideration") of \$6,598 and \$1,001 in the Consolidated Statements of Cash Flows for the years ended April 30, 2016 and 2015, respectively.
+The Company assessed the materiality of the misstatement in accordance with SEC Staff Accounting Bulletin No. 99, Materiality, and concluded that this misstatement was not material to the Company's previously issued financial statements and that amendments of previously filed reports were therefore not required.
+However, the Company has elected to revise the previously reported amounts in the 2016 and 2015 Consolidated Statements of Cash Flows in this Form 10-K filing.
+Disclosure of the revised amounts for applicable fiscal 2017 interim periods will also be reflected in future filings containing such interim periods.